Tropical surface singularities: The classification

 Let $u\in \Trop(\ker(A))$ be in a weight class as in Lemma \ref{lem-chains}(a), and assume $F_{s-4}'=\{a,b,c,d,e\}$.
 Consider the marked subdivision defined by $u$ as in Subsection \ref{subsec-hypersurf}.
 As the heights of the points $m_a,m_b,m_c,m_d$ and $m_e$ are biggest, it follows that the convex hull spanned by these points is a polytope of the subdivision.
 Let us first assume that this polytope is a circuit of type (A) as in Remark \ref{rem-circuit}.
 The vertex of the tropical surface dual to this pentatope is at the point $(x,y,z)$ where the maximum is attained by the corresponding five terms of $\trop\{u_m+m\cdot (x,y,z)\}$, in particular the five terms are equal at this vertex.
 That means, we can set the five terms equal and solve for $x,y$ and $z$ to get the position of the vertex.
 But since the coefficients are all equal, we get $x=y=z=0$ when solving.
 Notice that $(0,0,0)$ is the tropicalisation of the singular point $(1,1,1)$.

 Since we require that all lattice points are marked, this polytope cannot contain any lattice point besides these five.
-By Theorem 3.5 of \cite{Sca85}, a pentatope which does not contain any lattice point besides its five vertices can be brought by an integral unimodular affine transformation to the following form: its vertices are at $(0,0,0)$, $(1,0,0)$, $(0,1,0)$, $(0,0,1)$ and $(1,p,q)$ with $p$ and $q$ coprime.
+By Theorem 3.5 of \cite{Sca85}, a pentatope which does not contain any lattice point besides its five vertices are IUA-equivalent to the tuple of points $(0,0,0)$, $(1,0,0)$, $(0,1,0)$, $(0,0,1)$ and $(1,p,q)$ with $p$ and $q$ coprime.
 It is a bipyramid.

 It follows that in this situation the node of the tropical surface is at a vertex with six adjacent edges and nine adjacent $2$-dimensional polyhedra.

 This settles case (a.1) of Theorem \ref{thm2}.